pjssilva/Robot-dance/compiling_ipopt.md

 # Compiling Ipopt with Mumps, HSL, and Pardiso

 In order to achieve the best performance from the solver you should try different linear solvers.
-For small problems it lookg like mumps is good enough.
+For small problems it looks like mumps is good enough.
 For large problems, let us say with more than 10 cities or regions you may need a better solver as MA97 or Pardiso.

 This documents how I compiled Ipopt and then installed the compiled version to be used with